UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Glossary.md

 suitability of a collection of nodes for jobs which use message passing ([MPI](#mpi)).

+Batch Processing
+: A workflow in which tasks are collected as produced, and then processed as capacity becomes available.
+This usually involves ensuring that the task can be completed without user intervention, so that the user does not have to remain present or available.

 Job
-: In the context of [Batch Processing](Batch Processing), a job refers to a computational task to be performed such as a single simulation or analysis.
+: In the context of [Batch Processing](#batch-processing), a job refers to a computational task to be performed such as a single simulation or analysis.